 Keep safe this Valentine’s Day

-Spreading the love on Valentine’s Day can be difficult when living with an allergy.
-Many traditional ways of showing affection on this day could potentially expose you or a loved one to dangerous allergens, when eating out, exchanging gifts or even in the bedroom.
+Either way, spreading the love on Valentine’s Day can be difficult when living with an allergy.
+Many traditional ways of showing affection on this day could potentially expose you or a loved one to dangerous allergens, for example when sharing a meal and exchanging gifts.

 Choosing or receiving gifts

-- Eczema: Avoid gifts that might exacerbate symptoms of eczema, such as perfume, bath bubbles/oils or cosmetics - see our Allergy to Cosmetics Factsheet
+Avoid gifts that might exacerbate symptoms of eczema, such as perfume, bath bubbles/oils or cosmetics.
+See our Allergy to Cosmetics Factsheet

-- Food allergy: Be sure that homemade food gifts include a full list of ingredients.
-Avoid cross contamination by ensuring that cooking areas are kept clean and clear of allergens during preparation.
+- Be sure that homemade food gifts include a full list of ingredients.
+Avoid cross-contamination by making sure that cooking areas are kept clean and clear of allergens during preparation.

-- Nickel allergy: Pure gold (18 carat or more), solid silver and platinum jewellery is usually safe - See our Nickel Allergy Factsheet
+Pure gold (18 carat or more), solid silver and platinum jewellery is usually safe.
+See our Nickel Allergy Factsheet for more information.

 Shopping for free-from foods can be daunting, here are a few tips to help keep your meal safe from allergens.
 Read our Shopping and Cooking for a Restricted Diet Factsheet for more information.